CraftTweaker/CraftTweaker-Documentation/docs/Mods/ZenEvents/SupportedMods/Botania/Events/ManaDiscountEvent.md

 # ManaDiscountEvent

 The ManaDiscountEvent is fired whenever an item tries to take mana from your mana tablet.
 It cannot be canceled, but you can change the discount.
+Note that not all mana consumers call this event!

 ## Implementing EventClasses
 The ManaDiscountEvent implements following EventClasses and thus is able to use all functionality they provide as well: